History of Canada: First World War

 The Canadian Forces and civilian participation in the First World War helped to foster a sense of British-Canadian nationhood.
 The highpoints of Canadian military achievement during the First World War came during the Somme, Vimy, Passchendaele battles and what later became known as "Canada's Hundred Days".
 The reputation Canadian troops earned, along with the success of Canadian flying aces including William George Barker and Billy Bishop, helped to give the nation a new sense of identity.
 The War Office in 1922 reported approximately 67,000 killed and 173,000 wounded during the war.
 This excludes civilian deaths in war-time incidents like the Halifax Explosion.

 Support for Great Britain during the First World War caused a major political crisis over conscription, with Francophones, mainly from Quebec, rejecting national policies.
-During the crisis, large numbers of enemy aliens (especially Ukrainians and Germans) were put under government controls.
-The Liberal party was deeply split, with most of its Anglophone leaders joining the unionist government headed by Prime Minister Robert Borden, the leader of the Conservative party.
+During the crisis, large numbers of enemy aliens (especially German and Ukrainian immigrants) were put under government controls.
+The Liberal party was deeply split, with most of its Anglophone leaders joining the unionist government headed by Prime Minister Borden, the leader of the Conservative party.
 The Liberals regained their influence after the war under the leadership of William Lyon Mackenzie King, who served as prime minister with three separate terms between 1921 and 1949.

 Women's suffrage

 When Canada was founded, women could not vote in federal elections.
 Women did have a local vote in some provinces, as in Canada West from 1850, where women owning land could vote for school trustees.
 By 1900 other provinces adopted similar provisions, and in 1916 Manitoba took the lead in extending full women's suffrage.
 Simultaneously suffragists gave strong support to the prohibition movement, especially in Ontario and the Western provinces.

 The Military Voters Act of 1917 gave the vote to British women who were war widows or had sons or husbands serving overseas.
-Unionists Prime Minister Borden pledged himself during the 1917 campaign to equal suffrage for women.
+Unionist Prime Minister Borden pledged himself during the 1917 campaign to equal suffrage for women.
 After his landslide victory, he introduced a bill in 1918 for extending the franchise to women.
 This passed without division but did not apply to Quebec provincial and municipal elections.
 The women of Quebec gained full suffrage in 1940.
 The first woman elected to Parliament was Agnes Macphail of Ontario in 1921.